guangie88/s3-glacier-restore/README.md

 ${DOCKER_CMD} transit -b my-bucket -p my-prefix/ \
     --days 7 --tier Bulk --storage-class INTELLIGENT_TIERING 2>&1 | \
     tee transit.log

+# Check Restore status of all objects in bucket for a certain prefix (prefix is optional)
+# If ongoing-request == true => object is still undergoing restoration (5 - 12 hours for bulk request)
+# If ongoing-request == false and expiry-date != null => object has been restored and will expire at that date
+${DOCKER_CMD} check_restore -b my-bucket -p my-prefix/
 ```

 ## Limitations